The triangulation complexity of fibred 3-manifolds: Parallelity bundles and generalised isotopy moves

 Suppose $M'$ contains the following: \begin{itemize} \item an annulus $A'$ that is a vertical boundary component of a generalised parallelity bundle $\calB$; \item an annulus $A$ contained in $F$ such that $\partial A=\partial A'$; \item a 3-manifold $P$ with $\partial P = A \cup A'$ such that $P$ either lies in a 3-ball or is a product region between $A$ and $A'$. \end{itemize} Suppose also that $P$ is a union of handles of $\calH'$, that whenever a handle of $\calH'$ lies in $P$, so do all incident handles with higher index, and that any parallelity handle of $\calH'$ that intersects $P$ lies in $P$.
 Finally, suppose that apart from the component of the generalised parallelity bundle incident to $A'$, all other components of $\mathcal{B}$ in $P$ are $I$-bundles over discs.

 An \emph{annular simplification} of the 3-manifold $M'$ is the manifold obtained by removing the interiors of $P$ and $A$ from $M'$.
 When $P$ lies in a 3-ball, it is a \emph{trivial annular simplification}.
-On the other hand, when $A$ is an essential subsurface of $\partial M'$, it is an \emph{essential annular simplification}.
+When $A$ is an essential subsurface of $\partial M'$, it is an \emph{essential annular simplification}.
+See \reffig{AnnularSimplification}.
 Note that the resulting 3-manifold is homeomorphic to $M'$, even though $P$ may be homeomorphic to the exterior of a non-trivial knot.
-See \reffig{AnnularSimplification}.

 Suppose that the component $F'$ of $F$ containing $A$ is transversely oriented, with orientation pointing into $M'$.
-An \emph{annular simplification} of the surface $F'$ is obtained by replacing $A$ in $F'$ by $A'$, and then isotoping slightly past the handles containing $A'$, in the direction of the orientation, obtaining a surface $S'$. \end{definition}
+An \emph{annular simplification} of the surface $F'$ is obtained by replacing $A$ in $F'$ by $A'$, and then isotoping slightly past the handles containing $A'$, in the direction of the orientation, obtaining a surface $S'$.

+We often apply this definition in the situation where $S \subset M$ is a surface that respects the handle structure on $M$ with no 2-sphere components, and $M'=M\cut S$ and $F'$ is a copy of $S$ in $\bdy M'$.
+Suppose $M'$ admits an annular simplification, with annulus $A\subset S$.
+Let $S'$ be the surface obtained from $F'$ by annular simplification, i.e.\ replacing $A$ by an annulus $A'$.
+Viewing $S'$ as a surface in $M$, we say $S'$ is obtained from $S$ by an annular simplification. \end{definition}

-\begin{lemma}[Annular simplification and canonical handle structure] Let $S'$ be obtained from a nearly normal surface $S$ by an annular simplification.
-This replaces an annulus $A$ in $S$ with an annulus $A'$ in $S'$.
+\begin{lemma}[Annular simplification and canonical handle structure] Let $M$ be a compact, orientable, irreducible 3-manifold with a handle structure.
+Let $S$ be an incompressible nearly normal surface without 2-sphere components.
+Let $S'$ be obtained from $S$ by an annular simplification, replacing an annulus $A$ in $S$ with an annulus $A'$ in $S'$.
 Then the effect on the canonical handle structure of $S$ is as follows: \begin{enumerate} \item Remove all handles in $A$. \item Adjacent to each component of $\partial A$, in $S \cut A$, there are 0-handles and 1-handles in an alternating fashion.
 Each such 0-handle or 1-handle adjacent to one component of $\partial A$ corresponds to a 0-handle or 1-handle adjacent to the other component of $\partial A$, where the correspondence arises from the $I$-bundle structure on $A'$.
 Combine each pair of 0-handles into a single 0-handle of $S'$, and do the same for each pair of 1-handles. \item If this results in any regions that are not discs, these are replaced by discs that each form a single 0-handle $F^+$, as in \refdef{CanonicalHandleStructure}. \end{enumerate} \end{lemma}

 \begin{proof} This follows from the definition. \end{proof}

 Analogous to other isotopy moves, an annular simplification preserves nearly normal surfaces and decreases weight.